 NPS Response Rate Benchmarks: What is a Good NPS Response Rate?

-A good response rate is likely to differ depending on your industry, segment, and types of customer.
+A good response rate will likely differ depending on your industry, segment, and customer types.

 For example, in our report, The State of B2B Account Experience, we tracked NPS and CX benchmarks from across the B2B industry.